-- a) Administrative Procedures: develop work methods or procedures to reduce the conditions of risk, for example: - Written Safe Operating Procedures offer the lowest level of protection and should only be used as a last resort to deal with the hazard, where the hazard cannot be removed or reduced by any other means, for example:
+- a) Administrative Procedures: develop work methods or procedures to reduce the conditions of risk, for example: - Written Safe Operating Procedures - Job rotation to restrict hours worked on difficult jobs. - Staff trained in the correct operating procedures. - b) Use Personal Protective Equipment (PPE) and training in its use:

+offer the lowest level of protection and should only be used as a last resort to deal with the hazard, where the hazard cannot be removed or reduced by any other means, for example: